-Shari'a Supervisory Board Report for the year ended 31 December 2020
+Shari'a Supervisory Board Report

-05 Rajab 1442 BC coinciding 17th February 2021
+15th Rajab 1443 BC coinciding 15 February 2022

-Praise be to Allah, and May peace and blessing be upon Prophet Mohammed, his family and his companions.

-To the Unit holders of ESKAN Bank Reality Income Trust

-Assalam Alaikum Wa Rahmat Allah Wa Barakatuh

-In compliance with the letter of appointment, we are required to submit the following report:
+Praise be to Allah, and May peace and blessing be upon Prophet Mohammed, his family and his companions To the Unit holders of ESKAN Bank Reality Income Trust Assalam Alaikum Wa Rahmat Allah Wa Barakatuh In compliance with the letter of appointment, we are required to submit the following report:

-During the year ended 31 December 2020, we have reviewed the principles and contracts relating to the transactions and applications conducted by ESKAN Bank Reality Income Trust (the "Trust").
+During the year ended 31 December 2021, we have reviewed the principles and contracts relating to the transactions and applications conducted by ESKAN Bank Reality Income Trust (the "Trust").
 We have also conducted our review to form an opinion as to whether the Trust has complied with Shari'a Rules and Principles and with specific Fatwas, rulings and guidelines issued by us.